deusnefum/mspmecanum/README.md

 This is probably garbage code riddled with bugs and poorly implemented or misunderstood everything.

-As of right now (2019-08-11) the code is too big to fit on the inteded chip, an MSP430G2553.
+The code now compiles and seemingly fits on an MSP430G2553.
+I wrote some trig funcs that hopefully strike the right balance between fast and accurate.